Why Ian Stannard's victory at Omloop Het Nieuwsblad is Team Sky's greatest – VeloNews.com

 Though Team Sky/Ineos returned to the status of punchbag for armchair critics as soon as Froome began his march toward his second Tour title that summer, Stannard’s victory lives on as a rare moment in the franchise’s history that fans of all persuasion are happy to cheer for.

-Even the most stalwart anti-Sky spectator would have to tip the hat for what that almost unfathomable win really is – a tenacious and tactical masterstroke that socked one to the Quick-Step cobbles kings.
+Even the most stalwart anti-Sky spectator would have to tip the hat for what that almost unfathomable win really is – a tenacious and tactical masterstroke that socked one to the Quick-Step kings of. the cobbles.

 For one of the few times in the British squad’s history, one of its riders snatched a victory through plucky racecraft rather than scientific savvy and financial superiority.
 Stannard’s victory was as far as it’s possible to get away from the calculated play-by-play of a Tour de France as he clattered over the cobbled streets of Ghent, and at the time, was one of the team’s threadbare haul of classics wins.